danome/TagNet/01_RPi_Build.md

 echo -e "\n*** dots from $SRC_DIR -> $DST_DIR ***"
 (for i in $FILES; do echo $i; done) | rsync -aiuWr --files-from=- $SRC_DIR $DST_DIR
 ```

+2. edit .bashrc to change EXPECTED_USER to 'pi' (was 'xyz').

+3. install magit

+start emacs

+initialization will execute:

+    (require 'package)
+    (add-to-list 'package-archives '("melpa" . "http://melpa.org/packages/") t)
+    (package-initialize)
+    (when (not package-archive-contents)
+      (package-refresh-contents))

+you will see emacs fetch various components from melpa.

+execute 'M-x package-install RET magit RET'

 ## Install Python related Packages
 These are packages required by TagNet BaseStation applications.